laurenstrapagiel/5things/README.md

 - additional page that delivers endpoint of randon mindfulness exercise as a quick version of exercise
 - add additional notes or thoughts to exercise
 - filter/sort through past exercises
+- use CSS animations to create a box breathing exercise